CFB St. Hubert: Postwar

-As early as 1946, RCAF squadrons previously disbanded overseas the year before following the end of hostilities, were being reformed in Canada.
-Both regular and auxiliary units were reactivated in St-Hubert.
-410 Sqn, a regular RCAF unit on the new British designed Vampire jet fighter, and 401 and 438 (Aux) squadrons flying the Harvard and then also converting to Vampires.
+As early as 1946, RCAF squadrons that had been previously disbanded overseas the year before following the end of hostilities were being reformed in Canada.
+Both regular and auxiliary units were reactivated in St-Hubert, such as 410 Squadron, a regular RCAF unit flying the new Vampire jet fighter, 401 Squadron, and 438 (Aux) Squadron, which flew Harvard trainers before converting to the Vampire, and later the Canadair CT-133 Silver Star.

-In its heyday as an operational air force station, it was host to multiple jet fighter squadrons flying the de Havilland Vampire and later the CF 100 in all-weather fighter squadrons, and two Royal Canadian Air Force Reserve Sabre squadrons and two multi-engine transport squadrons.
+In its heyday as an operational air force station, it was host to multiple jet squadrons flying the Avro Canada CF-100 Canuck all-weather interceptor, as well as two Royal Canadian Air Force Reserve Canadair Sabre fighter squadrons and two multi-engine transport squadrons.
 It was the host station to RCAF Air Defence Command Headquarters.
-It became part of CFB Montreal upon the unification of the Canadian Forces in 1968, with the headquarters now serving as the Mobile Command Headquarters.
-The main base was decommissioned by the Canadian Forces in the mid-1990s, being downsized as a garrison.
+It became part of CFB Montreal upon the unification of the Canadian Armed Forces in 1968, with the headquarters now serving as the Mobile Command Headquarters.
+The main base was decommissioned by the Canadian Forces in the mid-1990s, being downsized to a garrison under the administrative control of CFB Montreal.

 Post-decommissioning

-The airport remains in use as Montréal/Saint-Hubert Airport.
+The airport remains in use as Montreal Metropolitan Airport.
 The married quarters housing area remains under military control.
 Several of the buildings were taken over by the city of St-Hubert for their police and civic administration.
 Some of the hangars have been converted to motion picture sound stages.
 Barracks blocks and dining facilities have either been demolished or converted to commercial spaces.

 Operations

-A Canadian Forces garrison remains at the airport, including 438 Tactical Helicopter Squadron and 34 Service Battalion.
+438 Tactical Helicopter Squadron operates from the former base's airfield.
 No longer using the runways, 438 Squadron has separate helipads located next to a hangar on rue Leckie.

-New army recruits in the Primary Reserve often take their BMQ (Basic Military Qualification) course under the supervision of 34 Service Battalion at this location.
+A Canadian Forces garrison remains at the airport.
+New army recruits in the Primary Reserve often take their Basic Military Qualification course under the supervision of 34 Service Battalion, a unit of 34 Canadian Brigade Group, at this location.